 Current research themes include:

-This research utilizes a combination of molecular biology, microbiology, antimicrobial susceptibility testing and next generation sequencing.
+This research utilizes a combination of molecular biology, microbiology, antimicrobial susceptibility testing, biochemical assays, next generation sequencing and metabolomics.
 This work involves the use auxotrophic-avirulent PC2 approved strains of M. tuberculosis, virulent strains of M. tuberculosis that require PC3 containment and the fast-growing model species Mycobacterium smegmatis.

 Current post graduate students (Co-Supervised)